Sport in Scotland: Olympic Games

 In 2009, two sports of Scottish origin, golf and rugby sevens were accepted into the Olympics.
 Curling has been an event at the Winter Olympics for many years.

 For a list of Scottish Olympic medal winners, see Scottish Olympic medallists.

 Motorsport

 Scotland has a notable track record of success in the world of motor sport, being one of only five countries in the world to have produced World Champions on two, three and four wheels.

-Several Scottish competitors have had illustrious careers at the top level and success has come in many different championships including Formula One, The World Rally Championship, Le Mans 24 hours, IndyCar Series, the British Touring Car Championship, Grand Prix motorcycle racing, the British Superbike Championship and the Sidecar World Championship.
+Several Scottish competitors have had careers at the top level including Formula One, The World Rally Championship, Le Mans 24 hours, IndyCar Series, the British Touring Car Championship, Grand Prix motorcycle racing, the British Superbike Championship and the Sidecar World Championship.

 Formula One

 Rubens Barrichello driving for the Stewart Grand Prix team in Montreal in 1997.
 The tartan livery of the team was a special Stewart F1 tartan designed for the team and its addition to the cars indicates the Stewarts' origins in Scotland.